-Step 1 – Submit a Land Listing:
+Step 1 – Submit a Land Listing

 Step 2 – Matching Process

-Once you have submitting your Land Listing, we will search our database of landseekers and update you with the status of the search.
+Once you have submitted your Land Listing, we will search our database of landseekers and update you with the status of the search.
 Regardless of whether or not there is a match, we will begin sharing resources and opportunities with you as they arise.